Finnhub-Stock-API/finnhub-kotlin/docs/DefaultApi.md

 Earnings Call Transcripts

 &lt;p&gt;Get earnings call transcripts, audio and participants&#39; list.
-This endpoint is only available for US, UK, and Candian companies. &lt;p&gt;15+ years of data is available with 220,000+ audio which add up to 7TB in size.&lt;/p&gt;
+Data is available for US, UK, European, Australian and Canadian companies.&lt;p&gt;15+ years of data is available with 220,000+ audio which add up to 7TB in size.&lt;/p&gt;

 ### Example
 ```kotlin